Healing ‘Down There’ After Birth: Stitches, Bleeding & Hemorrhoids

 - Doing Kegel exercises is the surest way to rebuild strength in the pelvic muscles that control urination.
 A thin panty liner offers protection in the meantime.

 - Talk to your doctor if the problem doesn’t improve after a few weeks.
+You may benefit from physical therapy.

-And in between all those stops at the pediatrician’s office, don’t forget to visit your doctor for a postpartum check-up!
+In between all those stops at the pediatrician’s office, don’t forget to visit your doctor for a postpartum check-up!
 That usually happens at 6 weeks, in which moms are typically given the green light to start having sex again.
 Many moms also talk birth control at this visit…not everyone’s ready to put their body through all that again immediately!